carragom/Gcs-Call-Manager/README.md

 ## Installation:
 Install nodeJS and mongoDB as specified by their instructions, then download this repository and run _npm install_.

+For integration with Asterisk an example guides, please refer to Install.txt.

 ##TODO:
 1. Finish this ReadMe